jrromero/jclec-mo/README.md

 #### Configuration files

-The HTML code provided can be converted into Markdown format as follows:

-#### Configuration files

 JCLEC-MO requires a configuration file in XML format.
 This file should contain all the necessary elements to define an experiment, including the encoding, the genetic operators, the multi/many-objective approach (named *strategy*), and the evaluator of the MOP.
 Here, one configuration file for each algorithm is provided:

 - ε-MOEA + DTLZ1 [configuration file](https://www.uco.es/grupos/kdis/jclec-mo/v1/cfg/eMOEA-DTLZ1.xml)